+Many mornings lately, we’ve been having some sort of breakfast that requires prep and clean-up.
 The main course can be easy or time-consuming, depending on what we’re having for dinner.
-Many mornings lately, we’ve been having some sort of breakfast which requires prep and clean-up.
 Thank goodness Tom handles every aspect of the clean-up for all meals, including cleaning up after me.

 A difficulty I’ve experienced in this house has been the under-counter tiny refrigerator in the kitchen.
-(There another small sized fridge in the laundry room).
+(There is another small-sized fridge in the laundry room).
 Almost every day, I have to re-organize the shelves in this cumbersome kitchen fridge.

 Bending over the low appliance is not easy for me or for anyone for that matter.
-Lately, I’ve been pulling up a kitchen chair so I can more easily reach inside and get out what we need for various meals.
+Lately, I’ve been pulling up a kitchen chair to more easily reach inside and get out what we need for various meals.

-I have two pairs of long jeans, one pair I wear more often than the other.
-When those are dirty I have to plan ahead, as does Tom with his jeans.
+I have two pairs of long jeans, one couple I wear more often than the other.
+When those are dirty, I have to plan, as does Tom with his jeans.
 What will we wear while they dry?
-It’s no wonder that on cruises, we’re more than willing to pay for laundry service…we just don’t have enough clothing to last more than a few days.
+It’s no wonder that we’re more than willing to pay for laundry service on cruises…we don’t have enough clothing to last more than a few days.

-Sure, we don’t have to mow the lawn, paint the bedroom, have the oil changed on the car or…shovel snow.
+Sure, we don’t have to mow the lawn, paint the bedroom, change the oil on the car, or shovel snow.
 Nor do we have to do a lot of cleaning with Ann, the cleaner coming once a week.
 In the interim, we keep things tidy, make the bed and strive for a clutter-free household.

-Then, of course, there’s the continuing research, most of which we enjoy, that is an endless process.
+Then, of course, there’s the continuing research, most of which we enjoy, ongoing.
 We cannot allow much time to pass before we get back at it.
 Also, Tom does research for any sightseeing we hope to do or short road trips we take.
 At this point, long road trips are out of the question with my legs yet to heal.

 |Houses (duplexes) along the highway near Clifden.|

 Last night, while we watched a show on Amazon Prime, I did my nails and a pedicure, the best I could do considering the compression stockings that come partway down my feet.
-By the time the show was over, I went to bed exhausted after another busy day.
+By the time the show was over, I had gone to bed exhausted after another busy day.